krajc/cpf_proc/README.md

 - *prtmet*
 - *utilities*

 Each of the subdirectories contains *bin* directory with a number of scripts.
-The order of the processing pretty much follows the order of the subdirectories above.
+The order of the processing follows the order of the subdirectories above.
 All but one of the scripts is run on HPC3 cluster.
 One script (`~/python/CPF_preproc/0_domains_for_CALPUFF.py`) is run on **srv-atmosys** because it requires GRASS GIS for processing.

 ## Main steps